jokla/jokla.github.io/_posts/2016-08-04-camera-calibration-visp.md

   - ViSP
 ---

-We will show here how to estimate the [camera intrinsic paramenters](http://ksimek.github.io/2013/08/13/intrinsic/) for the robot Nao, Romeo or Pepper using the [ViSP camera calibration tool](http://visp-doc.inria.fr/doxygen/visp-2.8.0/tutorial-calibration.html).
+We will show here how to estimate the [camera intrinsic parameters](http://ksimek.github.io/2013/08/13/intrinsic/) for the robot Nao, Romeo or Pepper, using the [ViSP camera calibration tool](http://visp-doc.inria.fr/doxygen/visp-2.8.0/tutorial-calibration.html).

 First of all we need to have 'ViSP',`visp_naoqi` and the C++ SDK from Softbank.
 You can follow [this guide](http://jokla.me/robotics/visp_naoqi/).

-Once everithing is working we can run the program to estimate the paramenters:
+Once everything is working we can run the program to estimate the parameters:

 * Go to the build folder of `visp_naoqi` via terminal
 * Run the program `camera_calibration`: